By Blair Nicole —self-compassion researcher and PhD candidate in psychology specializing in trauma-informed, nervous system healing.

 But here’s the thing—if you find yourself struggling with self-love, don’t let shame be your guide.
 Considering your life experiences and the messages you’ve received, it makes sense that loving yourself might be a challenge.

+If you’ve been struggling with self-love, the good news is, it’s absolutely possible to learn.
 But here’s the thing: self-love isn’t about forcing yourself to feel good.
-It’s about learning to work with yourself—your mind, your body, and most importantly, your inner parts.
+It’s about learning to build a solid relationship with yourself.

 1. Embrace Mindfulness: